Celebrity (album): Commercial performance

 In the US, Celebrity debuted at number one on the Billboard 200.
-Although it did not sell as many copies as No Strings Attached, Celebrity, selling 1,879,955 copies, had the second-best debut week sales at the time since Nielsen SoundScan had begun monitoring record retailers in 1991.
+Although it did not sell as many copies as No Strings Attached, Celebrity, selling 1,879,955 copies, it had the second-best debut week sales at the time since Nielsen SoundScan had begun monitoring record retailers in 1991.
 Billboard said the album's failure to match the first-week sales of its predecessor was due to the 2001 US economy's weaker state in comparison with the previous year, as well as the first decline in album sales in more than a decade.
 On August 22, 2001, Celebrity was certified quintuple platinum by the Recording Industry Association of America (RIAA), denoting shipments of 5,000,000 units in the US.
 It became the third best-selling album of 2001, selling 4.42 million copies.
 Sales of the album were marginally lower than those of Shaggy's Hot Shot by 86,000 copies, which only beat it in the cassette format; Hot Shot sold 304,000 tapes while Celebrity only sold 92,000 tapes.
 Celebrity was ranked at number nine on the Billboard 200 year-end chart for 2001.
 As of March 2015, the album had sold 5,002,000 copies in the US according to Nielsen Music.
 It has sold an additional 826,000 units at the BMG Music Club, as of February 2003.

 Celebrity debuted at number one in Canada on the Canadian Albums Chart, selling 71,254 copies, which was the biggest first-week album sales of 2001.
 It was certified double platinum by Music Canada (MC) for selling over 200,000 units in the country on November 7, 2001.
 In the United Kingdom, the album sold 13,000 units in its debut week, entering at number 12 on the UK Albums Chart.
 Celebrity was certified gold by the British Phonographic Industry (BPI) for selling over 100,000 copies in the UK on May 17, 2002.
 Several European companies reported slow album sales, including Fnac in France and Spain, WOM in Germany, and Ricordi in Italy.
 The album sold 20,000 units in the first week in Japan, where it peaked at number 11 on the Oricon Albums Chart.
 Celebrity peaked at number 10 on Australia's ARIA Albums chart, and was certified gold by the Australian Recording Industry Association (ARIA) for selling over 35,000 units in the country.
 In 2001 Celebrity was the ninth best-selling album globally, selling 6.5 million copies.